HenryAWE/asbind20/README.md

 ### 2. Using AngelScript Objects from C++ Side
 #### Invoking a Script Function
 This library can automatically convert arguments in C++ for invoking an AngelScript function.
-Besides, the library provides RAII classes for easily managing lifetime of AngelScript objects like `asIScriptContext*`.
+Besides, the library provides RAII helpers for easily managing lifetime of AngelScript objects like `asIScriptContext*`.

 AngelScript function:
 ```angelscript